 All renewable energy developments listed above have Habitat Management Plans (HMPs) associated with them that are, or will be pending consent and development construction, implemented, and which seek to compensate for the effects to ecological and ornithological receptors from each development, and cumulatively from the surrounding developments where these were known about at the time of each submission.
-Figure 1 provides an overview of the current proposals for the grid connections and the associated developments.
+Figure 1 provides an overview of the current proposals for the grid connections and the associated developments and includes both the Proposed Development with the Proposed Alignment and the Proposed Development with the Alternative Alignment.

-The area surrounding the developments is sensitive, being within or in close proximity to the Caithness and Sutherland Peatlands Special Area of Conservation (SAC), Special Protection Area (SPA), Ramsar Site, along with the associated underlying Sites of Special Scientific Interest (SSSIs).
-The majority of the area which the grid connections pass through is also designated as a UNESCO World Heritage Site (WHS), recognised for the landscape, habitats and species of outstanding value that are present.
+The area surrounding the developments is sensitive, being within or in close proximity to the Caithness and Sutherland Peatlands Special Area of Conservation (SAC), Special Protection Area (SPA) and Ramsar site, along with the associated underlying Sites of Special Scientific Interest (SSSIs).
+The majority of the area which the grid connections would pass through is also designated as a UNESCO World Heritage Site (WHS) (the Flow Country World Heritage Site), recognised for the landscape, habitats and species of outstanding value that are present.